EzzioMoreira/modulo-awsecs-fargate/README.md

 }

 variable "APP_VERSION" {
   default   = "latest"
-    describle = "Get the value of variable GIT_COMMIT in Makefile."
+  description = "Get the value of variable GIT_COMMIT in Makefile."
 }

 variable "APP_IMAGE" {
   default   = "you-image-name"
-  describle = "Get the value of variable APP_IMAGE in Makefile" }
+  description = "Get the value of variable APP_IMAGE in Makefile" }

 variable "AWS_ACCOUNT" {
   default   = "your-account-id"
-  describle = "Get the value of variable AWS_ACCOUNT in Makefile" }
+  description = "Get the value of variable AWS_ACCOUNT in Makefile" }

 ```